 Best Practice #3: Create a Culture Open to Ideas

-Your workers’ comfortability is shaped by the culture that you create internally.
-If you are always posing questions and rewarding people for their ideas, your online workers will be more open to share ideas that could improve your business.
+Workers’ comfort is shaped by the culture that you create internally.
+If you are always posing questions and rewarding people for their ideas, online workers will be more open to share ideas that could improve your business.

-The beauty of outsourcing correctly is that you are adding intelligent individuals to your team that want to help you grow.
+The beauty of outsourcing correctly is that you are adding intelligent individuals that want to help you grow.
 By failing to tap into that knowledge, you are making a major mistake.

-Take our advice and be as open as possible to ideas and feedback from your online workers.
+Take our advice and be as open as possible to ideas and feedback from online workers.

-Mistake #10: Not Allowing your Online Workers to Grow with Your Team
+Mistake #10: Not Allowing Online Workers to Grow with You

 Remember earlier when I outlined the aspects of the role that is most important to online workers?
 Here’s a refresher…